-The Richmond County School District will involve the parents and family members of children served in Title I, Part A schools in decisions about how the 1 percent of Title I, Part A funds reserved for parent and family engagement will be spent and will ensure that not less than 90 percent of the 1 percent reserved will go directly to Title I schools.
+The Richmond County School District will involve the parents and family members of children served in Title I, Part A schools in decisions about how the 1 percent of Title I, Part A funds reserved for parent and family engagement is spent and will ensure that not less than 90 percent of the 1 percent reserved goes directly to Title I schools.

-RCSS will share with parents and family members the budget for parent and family engagement activities and programs and how parents and family members will be involved in providing input for how the funds will be used.
-The funds will be used for supplies and resources for the District Parent Center and District Parent workshops.
+RCSS will share with parents and family members the budget for parent and family engagement activities and programs and how parents and family members will be involved in providing input into how the funds are used.
+The funds are used for supplies and resources for the District Parent Center and District Parent workshops.

-Each Title I school will host an input meeting for parents to provide suggestions as to how these family engagement funds will be used in the upcoming year at the district and school-level.
-In addition, parents will be able to complete district surveys on the district website or at various parent and family engagement events such as cluster meetings.
-Surveys, input forms,
+Each Title I school will host an input meeting for parents to provide suggestions as to how these family engagement funds will be used in the up- coming year at the district and school-level.
+In addition, parents can complete district surveys on the district website or at various parent and family engagement events such as cluster meetings.
+Surveys, input forms, and minutes from these meetings will be reviewed by the district to determine areas of need for the upcoming school year and consider changes to the family engagement budget.